1 - BigQuery

 • Simple: Enter the ID of the GCP Project and the Topic.
 All data will be sent to this topic.

 • Dynamic: Enter the expression that specifies the default Project and Topic.
-The data will be sent into here unless it is set during the processing of the message (for example, by the processing steps of the Flow).
+The data will be sent here unless it is set during the processing of the message (for example, by the processing steps of the Flow).

 You can use AxoSyslog macros in this field.